 What Is Mitral Valve Buckling?

-Every once and a while I get stumped.
-I mean really stumped!
-Well.
+Every once and a while I get stumped by a patient question.
+Sometimes, I get really stumped.
 Today is one of those days.

-So, unless I’m missing something it appears that mitral valve prolapse and mitral valve buckling are actually one in the same.
+So, unless I’m missing something, it appears that mitral valve prolapse and mitral valve buckling are actually one in the same.
 It is more of a definition issue than anything else.
+Hope that helps!

 Keep on tickin!